 and adults with the most sightings being from Goring

 All records were downstream from Oxford.
 Records in

 2021 returned to a more typical level, probably due to

 the poorer spring conditions.

 Increasingly reported and spreading to new

-site, early in the season, is Otmoor where it has
+The main site, early in the season, used to be Otmoor where it had

 been seen in small numbers since 1998 .
 In 2010